Static Level Ancestors in Practice: Level Ancestor Implementations

 \subsection{Ben-Amram's Find-Smaller algorithm}

-Another relatively simple optimal algorithm for the static level ancestor problem was more recently presented by Ben-Amram \cite{Be09}, which is also based on the microset technique \cite{Ha84,Ga83}.
-This algorithm uses the Euler tour representation of a rooted tree and is a simplification of Berkman and Vishkin's PRAM algorithm \cite{Be94}.
+Another relatively simple optimal algorithm for the static level ancestor problem was presented by Ben-Amram \cite{Be09}, which is also utilizes the microset technique \cite{Ha84,Ga83}.
+His algorithm uses the Euler tour representation of a rooted tree and is a simplification of Berkman and Vishkin's PRAM algorithm \cite{Be94}.
 It reduces the level ancestor problem to the {\em Find-Smaller} problem, the goal of which is, given an array $A$, an index $v$ and an integer $d$, to find the minimal $u > v$ such that $A_u \le d$.
 Auxiliary array data structures are created to support efficient queries and the microset technique is used to sparsify these data structures.

-Ben Amram's algorithm was implemented in C by Victor Buchnik and can be obtained from the authors.
-We used the available implementation to compare with the algorithms implementations that were described in the previous subsections.
-We will refer to this algorithm as the {\em Find-Smaller} algorithm.
+Ben Amram's algorithm was implemented in C by Victor Buchnik and can be obtained by contacting the authors.
+We used an obtained implementation to compare to our own algorithm implementations described in the other subsections.
+We will refer to Ben-Amram's algorithm as the {\em Find-Smaller} algorithm.